Adslot/node-puzzle/07-validation/README.md

 To complete this puzzle, you must:

 - Fix the two broken tests.
 (Hint: Do not change the existing tests in `test/index.coffee`!)
 - Write more tests to demonstrate your skills finding edge cases and corner cases.
+Change validation function in `lib/index.coffee` so that it returns a proper result in your test.

 To test your validation functions run `npm test`.